Updated November 2019

 If you read my 2018 review post then you’ll remember I said I had some mega travel plans for 2019.
 Well now I can’t stop booking trips and they’re all strong bucket list destinations for me!

-Here’s a quick look at where I’ve been and where I’m going in 2019, including all the info on who we booked with and what it has cost us so far.
+Here’s a quick look at where I’m travelling to in 2019, including all the info on who we booked with and what it has cost us so far.

 This wasn’t on the radar until Christmas Day when I unwrapped a piece of paper that said we’re flying to Budapest for the weekend in mid-January.
 Darryl and I have wanted to visit this city for ages so I was over the moon that he’d booked this as a surprise for me!
 Definitely cried a bit.

 As this was a gift I don’t know what the flights or our Airbnb cost, but I know he got a pretty great deal on Black Friday.

 I saw super cheap flights last April so impulse booked one morning and it was the best decision ever.
 Iceland is one of those places that everyone seems to go lately, but for good reason.
 Who wouldn’t want to go?
 Even if you’re not a fan of the cold, it’s worth the trip for so many other reasons.
 What a spectacular, surreal place.